There’s nothing quite like that first bite into a succulent steak, saucy skewer or sensational sausage.

 In Australia, there are a number of animals that are counted as game meat.
 Here are some of the most common types of meat hunted in Australia.

-Venison: Venison is a popular game meat that provides a variety of tasty cuts that have a subtle gamey meat flavour.
-Venison is also a highly lean meat, making it high in protein but low in fat.
+Venison: Venison is popular game meat that provides a variety of tasty cuts that have a subtle gamey meat flavour.
+Venison is also a slice of highly lean meat, making it high in protein but low in fat.

-Kangaroo: Kangaroo is a common game meat in Australia as it helps to keep the numbers of wild animals under control.
-But for diners, kangaroo meat is an exceptional dish that’s 98% fat free and very high in protein.
-It’s also the highest known dietary source of linoleic acid, which supports heart health.
+Kangaroo: Kangaroo is common game meat in Australia as it helps to keep the numbers of wild animals under control.
+But for diners, kangaroo meat is an exceptional dish that’s 98% fat-free and very high in protein.
+It’s also the highest-known dietary source of linoleic acid, which supports heart health.

 Boar: Boar hunting is a popular pastime for Australian hunters, but hunters are only encouraged to shoot what they can eat.
 Boar meat is often described as tasting like a cross between pork and beef, offering a succulent meaty flavour and ample tenderness.